nicolehhy/SQL-Notes/README.md

     ALTER TABLE Orders
     DROP CONSTRAINT FK_PersonOrder;
     ```
- -- To create a FOREIGN KEY constraint on the "PersonID" column when the "Orders" table `is already created` <br>
     * MySQL/ SQL Server / Oracle / MS Access:
     ```SQL
     ALTER TABLE Orders